 Lastly, consider the importance of having visual samples that coincide with your resume.
 “It definitely helps to be more visual,” says Swarts.
 “If an artist resume lists that their work has been in an exhibition or in a private or corporate collection, it’s great to have images as visual evidence.”
 If you’re submitting a digital artist CV, consider exploring platforms that allow you to attach artwork portfolios to your exhibitions or experience.
 If you printing your resume on paper, consider organizing this information in a bound format with the visual images submitted as an additional attachment.

-Now that you understand the importance of writing an artist resume, be sure to update your resume as it changes or evolves.
+Now that you understand the importance of writing an artist resume, be sure to update yours and keep it updated as it changes or evolves.
 Don’t be shy to present these materials to potential collectors or other interested parties, and always remember to keep them polished.
 Most importantly, remember that your artist resume should be authentic and truthful about the scope of your work.